National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/ml.md

         ![Figure 2: Create a python library code repository that will contain all reusable code to be later used in other downstream code repositories.](images/ml/fig-ml-02-create-python-lib-code-repo.png){#fig-ml-02-create-python-lib-code-repo fig-alt="Create a python library code repository"}

-        This repository provides two frameworks that implement logistic regression, random forest, support vector machine, and muli-layer perceptron - scikit-learn and pyspark.ml at ml-classification-pipeline/src/models/.
+        This repository provides two frameworks that implement logistic regression, random forest, support vector machine, and multi-layer perceptron - scikit-learn and pyspark.ml at ml-classification-pipeline/src/models/.

     c.  **Adding dependencies to code repository** -- See the N3C documentation on discovering and using Python libraries in code repositories.